TGL

 Leadership → #management-team

-Two teams can't alignResource neededPolicy required
+Two teams can't alignResource neededClient at risk

 4